 Continue readingReclaiming 40 Years of Stewardship

 The post discusses the Historical Site Inspection Reports (SIR) and the process for individuals to reclaim their redacted submissions.
 If interested parties submit the form by November 1, 2025, SAPAA will compile and present results at the Annual General Meeting.
+New requests to Reclaim inspections can be made at any time.

 Continue readingPutting a Price on 40 Years of Stewardship